 All students, faculty members or staff members who allege they are the victims of domestic violence, dating violence, sexual assault or stalking on District property shall be provided with information regarding options and assistance available to them.
 Information shall be available from Campus Police Services, which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Chief of Campus Police Services is authorized to release such information.

-The Chief of Campus Police Services shall provide all alleged victims of domestic violence, dating violence, sexual assault or stalking with the following, upon request:
+The Chief of Campus Police Services shall provide all alleged victims of domestic violence, dating violence, sexual assault or stalking with the following:

 - transportation to a hospital, if necessary; (Campus Police Services)

-- counseling by the Student Health Center, or referral to a counseling center; (Student Health Center)
+- counseling by the Student Health Center, or referral to a counseling center and/or Employee Assistance Program (EAP); (Student Health Center)

 - a list of other available campus resources or appropriate off-campus resources.
 (Campus Police Services)

 - The victim’s option to:

 - notify proper law enforcement authorities, including on-campus and local police;